 H.R.
 2673, the FY2004 Consolidated Appropriations bill, was signed by the President on January 23, 2004 (P.L.
 108-199).
-The measure encompasses five appropriations bills with notable abortion or family planning provisions: H.R.
+The measure encompassed five appropriations bills with notable abortion or family planning provisions: H.R.
 2660, the FY2004 appropriations measure for the Departments of Labor, HHS, and Education; H.R.
 2799, the FY2004 appropriations measure for the Departments of Commerce, Justice, and State; H.R.
 2800, the FY2004 Foreign Operations appropriations measure; H.R.
 2765, the FY2004 appropriations measure for the District of Columbia; and H.R.
 2989, the Treasury and Postal Service appropriations measure for FY2004.
 The conference report for the omnibus bill, H.Rept.
 108-401, was agreed to in the House by a vote of 242-176.
 The Senate agreed to the conference report by a vote of 65-28.

-The restrictions on abortion funding that are included in H.Rept.
-108-401 generally reflect past restrictions.
-Provisions related to the Departments of Labor, HHS, and Education would prohibit the use of funds, including funds derived from any trust fund that receives appropriations, for abortions except in cases of rape or incest, or where a woman who suffers from a physical disorder, injury, or illness would have her life jeopardized if an abortion was not performed.
-Under the provisions related to the Departments of Commerce, Justice, and State, appropriated funds would be available to pay for an abortion only where the life of the mother would be endangered if the fetus was carried to term or in the case of rape.
+The restrictions on abortion funding that were included in H.Rept.
+108-401 generally reflected past restrictions.
+Provisions related to the Departments of Labor, HHS, and Education prohibited the use of funds, including funds derived from any trust fund that received appropriations, for abortions except in cases of rape or incest, or where a woman who suffers from a physical disorder, injury, or illness would have her life jeopardized if an abortion was not performed.
+Under the provisions related to the Departments of Commerce, Justice, and State, appropriated funds were available to pay for an abortion only where the life of the mother would be endangered if the fetus was carried to term or in the case of rape.

-The Foreign Operations provisions of the conference report provide that none of the appropriated funds would be available to an organization or program which, as determined by the President, supports or participates in the management of a program of coercive abortion or involuntary sterilization.
-In addition, appropriated funds would not be available for the performance of abortions as a method of family planning, or to motivate or coerce any person to practice abortions.
-Appropriated fund would not be available to lobby for or against abortion.
-To reduce reliance on abortion in developing nations, funds would be available only to voluntary family planning projects which offer a broad range of family planning methods and services.
-Such voluntary family planning projects would also have to meet specified requirements.
+The Foreign Operations provisions of the conference report provided that none of the appropriated funds were available to an organization or program which, as determined by the President, supported or participated in the management of a program of coercive abortion or involuntary sterilization.
+In addition, appropriated funds were not available for the performance of abortions as a method of family planning, or to motivate or coerce any person to practice abortions.
+Appropriated fund were not available to lobby for or against abortion.
+To reduce reliance on abortion in developing nations, funds were available only to voluntary family planning projects which offered a broad range of family planning methods and services.
+Such voluntary family planning projects had to meet specified requirements.

-Contributions to the UNFPA would remain conditioned on the entity's not funding abortions.
+Contributions to the UNFPA remained conditioned on the entity's not funding abortions.
 In addition, funds provided to the UNFPA could not be used for a country program in the People's Republic of China.